Question 3. Read Question 1. Read Question 2.

 It’s a lot easier to fake a mental illness or cognitive disability than a physical one.
 Today, anyone who craves attention can set up a TikTok or Instagram account, talk about all the reasons they are special, and get the attention they want in the form of double-taps and supportive comments.

 It’s important to be discerning on social media.
 Not everyone has the experience and expertise that they claim.
-Just like how anyone can say I’m so depressed or so OCD and not be formally diagnosed, there are many young adults on social media who have found a couple of Autism “quirks” that they relate to, and have decided to build a persona on it.
-I have no doubt that these people feel that they are Autistic, but Autism is not a feeling; it is a medical diagnosis.
+Just like how anyone can say I’m so depressed or so OCD and not be formally diagnosed, there are many people on social media who have found a couple of Autism “quirks” that they relate to, and have decided to build a persona on it.

-Then, some of them take it a step further and attack parents for enrolling their children in therapy, accusing them of trying to “change” their child and “not accepting them the way they are.”
+Unfortunately, some self-diagnosed autistics, (and some officially-diagnosed, level-one autistics, ie. those who are considered “high functioning”) don’t “believe in” therapy for autistic children.
+Since they personally never needed speech therapy or occupational therapy, they think that no autistic person needs it.
+Then, some of them take this personal belief too far, and attack parents for enrolling their children in therapy, accusing them of trying to “change” their child and “not accepting them the way they are.”
+It’s misinformed, misguided, and hurtful.

 I DO love my kid just the way he is.
 He is amazing, brave, strong, caring, and so funny.
 That is why I am 200% committed to helping him thrive and be happy.
 If that means Occupational Therapy, so he can be armed with the right strategies and tools to comfort and regulate himself when his sensory issues overwhelm him, he’s going to get it.
 If that means Speech-Language Pathology to help him communicate his wants and needs so he isn’t frustrated all the time, he’s going to get it!
 If that means working with a Feeding Therapist and Dietician to make sure his is getting balanced nutrition while eating foods that he can tolerate with his sensory sensitivities–you guessed it–he’s going to get it!

 I don’t put him in therapy because I don’t accept him the way he is.
 I do it because I DO accept him the way he is.
-And I’m willing to go the extra mile to meet him where he is at.
+And I’m willing to go the extra mile to meet him where he is at, and give him the happiest life I possibly can.

 It’s the double-standard between physical disabilities and cognitive disabilities all over again.
 No one attacks a parent for buying their child with Muscular Dystrophy a wheelchair.
 No one thinks a parent is not accepting of their blind child when they teach them to read Braille.